jcmontesherrera/jcmontesherrera/README.md

 Marine Biologist, Remote Sensing, Ethnobotany
 ----------------

+I'm a **PhD Student** at the Institute for Marine and Antarctic Studies (IMAS) at the University of Tasmania (Tasmania, Australia).
+I have a **BSci in Marine Biology** from the Autonomous University of Baja California Sur (BCS, Mexico).

 * 🗺   I'm from Mexico, based in Hobart, Australia
 * 🧠  I'm learning Python, Photogrammetry, and Imaging Spectroscopy
 * 🤝  I'm open to collaborating on Biodiversity, Remote Sensing, Conservation.